jweinst1/BernieScript/README.md

 ###### `income equality`:

-Too make sure two values are equal, and especcially equal in their income, we use the `income equality` phrase. for example, `7 income equality 3` returns `sounds like trump`, because those two values are not equal.
+Too make sure two values are equal, and especially equal in their income, we use the `income equality` phrase. for example, `7 income equality 3` returns `sounds like trump`, because those two values are not equal.

 ###### `income inequality`: